1.0 Introduction

 -api

-- this is applicable when the user interacts with Fortanix systems by making requests to its API (Application Programming Interface).web
+- This is applicable when the user interacts with Fortanix systems by making requests to its API (Application Programming Interface).web

 direction